The Stadium Automotive Crew

 After high school he went to work in the automotive industry and has spent the past 7 years learning the ins and outs of any vehicles put in front of him.
 He is ASE Certifed and specializes in steering, suspension, and brakes.
 He’s extremely motivated and eager to learn.
 His goal is to be an ASE Certified Master Technician.

-Rich is married to April Reinsch and has no kids yet, but says he’s open to the idea someday.
-For now, he and April have one dog named Shasta and she keeps them entertained.
+Rich is married to April Reinsch and in 2018 they welcomed their first son.
+He and April have one dog named Shasta and she keeps them entertained.
 He enjoys taking walks with his wife and Shasta and just being outdoors, whether it’s camping, hunting, fishing, four-wheeling or disc golf.

 He looks forward to a long and rewarding career working for Stadium Automotive.